 What it does mean is that you may be better off to keep your shopping until later during your trip, or if you do shop in the Bazaars of The Pink City, be prepared to haggle very hard.
 Pre-arranging pick ups from your hotel/guesthouse from the train station is also a great idea, especially if your train arrives after dark.

-Where to Stay
+Where to Stay in Jaipur

 I stayed with the Arya Niwas group who have several hotels in Jaipur.
 Family owned, the hotels are all taking steps to reduce their environmental footprint, and you’ll find a homely feel at all of their properties.
 Arya Niwas is the most centrally located hotel; I stayed at Tara Niwas in the Bani Park area of the city which was quieter and had a very homely feel.
 Tara Niwas is about 20 minute ride by auto-rickshaw to the city centre.

 The main sights of Amer Fort(also known as the Amber Fort) and City Palace are un-missable and the top sights for good reason.
 If you go to the City Palace it is worth paying the extra to see parts of the palace that are not open to the general public – some of the rooms are stunning.
 I didn’t go in to the Hawa Mahal—the view from outside was enough for me, and reports are that it gets pretty claustrophobic inside the corridors.

-- Visit the Anokhi block printing museum, a short walk from the Amber Fort in Amber.
+Visit the Anokhi block printing museum, a short walk from the Amber Fort in Amber.
 Block Printing is a beautiful, traditional Rajasthani art that is fast dying out.

 In Jaipur itself you can visit the Anokhi store which sells clothing made from the hand-printed fabrics, or enjoy lunch at their organic cafe.
 If organic eats are your thing, you can also check out the Poppin Organic Cafe.

 Consider taking a tour with Virasat Experiences, a community tourism initiative.

 Do avoid riding the elephants at the Amber Fort.
-Debates about the ethics of riding elephants aside (see more below), recent government inspections have revealed inadequate housing conditions and animal abuse.
+Debates about the ethics of riding elephants aside (see more above), recent government inspections have revealed inadequate housing conditions and animal abuse.
 Limits have apparently been put in place for the number of rides an elephant can do per day.
 Unfortunately, the demand for elephant rides continues to rise.